-Today I’ll share with you a Technical SEO checklist you can use right away to improve your site’s search presence.
+Technical SEO is an essential element of a successful SEO strategy.
 Because even if your website has the best piece of content for a popular topic in your niche, it is likely that your SEO efforts will not generate the expected results if you have not taken care of technical SEO.

-Technical SEO means optimizing your site’s infrastructure so search engines can access, crawl, interpret and index your website more effectively, helping to improve its organic rankings.
-Essential elements of Technical SEO include crawling, indexing, rendering, and website architecture.
+Technical SEO means optimizing your site so search engines can access, crawl, interpret and index your website more effectively.
+It helps to improve a website’s organic rankings.
 In other words, technical SEO is anything and everything that you do outside of content and links to rank higher in search results.

 Technical SEO Checklist

 According to Statista, mobile accounts for approximately half of the web traffic worldwide.
-The traffic generated through mobiles will grow in the next few years.
-To have a mobile-friendly website is not optional anymore.
+Having a mobile-friendly website is not optional anymore.
 As Google introduced its mobile-first index, it became clear that your rankings will suffer if you don’t have a fast, mobile-friendly website.
-Therefore, ensure that your website is fully responsive and will display in the best format possible for mobile phones.
+Moreover, your visibility will also suffer because of it.
+Therefore, ensure that your website is fully responsive and will open in the best format possible on different mobile screens.

 You can check the mobile-friendliness of your site by using any of the following free tools:

 In 2014 Google said that it would give secure HTTPS websites preference over non-secure ones in search results.
 So, it’s better to use HTTPS, a system that comes with an added protocol —Secure Sockets Layer (SSL).
 This security technology protects the data of visitors who visit your website.
 It encrypts any information transferred between your website and server, such as usernames, passwords, personal data, etc.